DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The giant black pyramids...

-In the true world, these buildings were used to seal away four races.
+In the true world, these buildings were used to seal away the four races.

 But in <span title="Originally it say 'different' but I feel it would be appropriate to change it">this</span> world it was a place where Code Holder was hidden.

 "You should remember it as it is the place where I met you, Rinne.
-Though in our case it was graveyard of Urza."
+Though in our case it was the graveyard of Urza."

 "...This is a similar place?"

 "I'm not sure yet.
 It looks different from the graveyard."

-While concealed by vines, he could see something looking like an entrance at the front, covered by moss.
+While concealed by vines, he noticed something resembling an entrance at the front, covered by moss.

-"Reiren, were you able to enter there?"
+"Reiren, were you able to enter inside?"

-"I was, albeit ain't much of interesting there.
+"I was, albeit there wasn't anything of much interest inside.
 There is just one big stone statue, that's all."

-Hearing her mentioning statue surprised him and made he think that if they'd wanted, they could go in.
+Hearing her mentioning a statue surprised him, and made him think that they could go in if they wanted to.

 "Jeanne-sama, let us return."

 Farin was the one to voice it.

-"We are not archeology team.
+"We are not an archeology team.
-Indeed we traced Behemoth's tracks near here, but there is no sign of cryptids remaining.
+Indeed we traced the Behemoth's tracks near here, but there are no signs of cryptids remaining.
-Since our people are awaiting us, rather than searching this place we ought to give priority to our expedition to Yurun."
+Since our subordinates are awaiting us, rather than exploring this place we ought to give priority to our expedition to Yurun."

 "Yeah, that's true.
-Not to mention these ruins are so old that you can never know when it is going to collapse."
+Not to mention these ruins are so old that you can never know when they will collapse."

 Jeanne nodded in agreement and turned her back to the megalith.
 Towards the road, illuminated by morning sunlight filtering through trees.

 [Where are you going?
-Even though you finally discovered a heart of the world.]
+Even though you finally discovered the heart of the world.]

-It was well mannered and lady-like voice.
+It was a well mannered and lady-like voice.
 Full of warmth, affection and moreover overwhelming divinity, the voice echoed throughout the place.

 [O, People chosen by the fate.
 I welcome <span title="Here she addresses in plural">your</span> visit.]

-It felt as the voice was communicating directly with Kai's soul itself...
+It felt asif  the voice was communicating directly with Kai's soul itself...

 _That voice just now..._

 _I recognize this voice? ...
 Where...
 When...
-Could I hear it?_
+Did I hear it?_

-Just as he was about to turn back, he saw both Jeanne and Farin similarly to him looking around.
+Just as he was about to turn back, he saw both Jeanne and Farin looking around as well.

-But there was no sign of voice's owner.
+But there was no sign of the voice's owner.

 "Hm?
 What is it, Kai?
 And Jeanne, Farin?"

-Pulling her sleeves, elven shrine maiden titled her head with curiosity.
+Pulling her sleeves, the elven shrine maiden titled her head with curiosity.

-"We going back to tent site, ain't we?"
+"We are going back to tent site, are we not?"

 "Yes, indeed...
 But I think I heard someone's voice just now."